elatov/elatov.github.io/_posts/2013-12-23-installing-splunk-freebsd.md

 #### Setup Splunk to Receive Syslog Logs over UDP 514

 This was going to be internal, so I just wanted to setup the easiest data source.
 Using **UDP 514** for a Syslog Server is pretty standard.
 By default the **syslogd** service running on FreeBSD listens on **UDP 514**.
-First let&#8217;s disable that, this is done by editing **/etc/rc.conf** file and adding the following to it:
+First let's disable that, this is done by editing **/etc/rc.conf** file and adding the following to it:

     syslogd_enable="YES"
     syslogd_flags="-ss"